zxdrive/Cleanup-Devices-Categorized/README.md

 * Uses the official `pnputil.exe /remove-device` command for removal attempts.
 * Provides a summary of removal attempts (success/failure count).
 * Interactive prompts and colored output for better readability.
+* Aids in resolving various issues caused by hardware conflicts (including virtual devices and disconnected peripherals), such as fixing game stuttering linked to residual device entries (e.g., successfully addressed controller-related stuttering in Atelier Yumia: The Alchemist of Memories & the Envisioned Land).

 ## Requirements